 - For women of reproductive potential: negative serum pregnancy test during the screening period and a negative serum or urine pregnancy test on Day 1;

-- For women of reproductive potential as well as men with partners who are women of reproductive potential: abstinent as part of their usual lifestyle, or agreement to use 2 forms of contraception, 1 of which must be considered highly effective, from the time of giving informed consent, during the study, and for 28 days (both men and women) following the last dose of study drug;
+- For women of reproductive potential as well as men with partners who are women of reproductive potential: be abstinent as part of their usual lifestyle, or agreement to use 2 forms of contraception, 1 of which must be considered highly effective, from the time of giving informed consent, during the study, and for 28 days following the last dose of study drug for women and 90 days following the last dose of study drug for men;

 - Willingness to comply with all study procedures for the duration of the study;